-I want once more to refer to the picture of the contract between the programmer and the system.
+I want to refer to the picture of the contract between the programmer and the system.

 The programmer uses atomics in this particular example.
-So he obeys his part of the contract by using them in the right way.
-The system guarantees him a well-defined program behaviour without data races.
+So he obeys his part of the contract by using them correctly.
+The system guarantees him a well-defined program behavior without data races.
 In addition to that, the system can execute the four operations in each combination.
-In case the programmer uses the relaxed semantic, the pillars of the contract dramatically changes.
-On one hand, it is a lot more difficult for the programmer to apply the contract in the right way.
-On the other hand, the system has a lot more optimisation possibilities.
-With the relaxed semantic - also called weak memory model - there are a lot more combinations of the four operations possible.
-The counter-intuitive behaviour is, that thread 1 can see the operations of thread 2 in a different order.
+If the programmer uses the relaxed semantic, the pillars of the contract dramatically change.
+On the one hand, it is much more difficult for the programmer to apply the contract correctly.
+On the other hand, the system has a lot more optimization possibilities.
+With the relaxed semantic – also called weak memory model – many more combinations of the four operations are possible.
+The counter-intuitive behavior is that thread 1 can see the operations of thread 2 in a different order.
 So there is no picture of a global counter.
-From the perspective of thread 1 it is possible, that the operation res= y.load() overtake x.store().
+From the perspective of thread 1 it is possible that the operation res= y.load() overtakes x.store().

-Between the sequential consistency and the relaxed-semantic, there are a few more models.
+There are a few more models between the sequential consistency and the relaxed-semantic.
 The most important one is the acquire-release semantic.
 I think you already guess it.
-With acquire-release semantic, the programmer has to obey weaker rules than with sequential consistency.
-But the system has more optimisation possibilities.
-The acquire-release semantic is the key to a deeper understanding of the multithreading programming because the threads will be synchronised at specific synchronisation points in the code.
-Without these synchronisation points, there is no well-defined behaviour of threads, tasks or condition variables possible.
+With acquire-release semantics, the programmer must obey weaker rules than sequential consistency.
+But the system has more optimization possibilities.
+The acquire-release semantic is the key to a deeper understanding of multithreading programming because the threads will be synchronized at specific synchronization points in the code.
+Without these synchronization points, there is no well-defined behavior of threads, tasks or condition variables possible.
 More about that in the following post.